cpg-portswigger/grad-boot-camp-crab/README.md

 ## Day 3 - [Scanning, Scoping, and Sabotaging](syllabus/day_3.md)

 - Automate security scans in your CI/CD pipeline.
-- Dive into scoping work and add new vulnerabilities to your app.
+- Learn about scoping, and use these new-found skills to add a new vulnerability to your app... on purpose!

 ## Day 4 - [Demo Preparation](syllabus/day_4.md)